 We are not currently taking applications for this program.
-Applications for our next cohort will begin in the Fall of 2017.
-If you would like receive a notification when we begin taking applications please complete the ILI Academies Interest Form.
+Applications for our next cohort will begin in 2017.
+If you would like receive a notification when we begin taking applications, please complete the ILI Academies Interest Form.

 Academy Purpose and Overview

 The Gerontological Nursing Leadership Academy (GNLA) is an 18-month mentored leadership development experience offered by the Honor Society of Nursing, Sigma Theta Tau International (STTI).
 The purpose of the academy is to prepare and position nurses in various healthcare settings to lead interprofessional teams in the improvement of healthcare quality for older adults and their families.
 Designed for experienced gerontological nurses, the Fellows of the GNLA are chosen through a competitive selection process.